jamesplease/fi-calc-guide/src/other/faq.md

   these values to another currency would require knowing the exchange rate.
   Would it be appropriate to use the historical exchange rate, or something else?

+### Will you be adding new data?

+Yes, if the data is not currently up to date it should be updated soon.
+Data for each year will typically be added in the second half of the following year.
+For example, data for 2020 can be expected to be added some time around or after June 2021.

+### Are the dollars shown in the results page real or nominal?

+The results page shows real dollars.
+You can download the data as a CSV to see nominal dollars.

 ### How can I enter real estate into FI Calc?